MarufZak/study-logs/understanding-linux-kernel/README.md

 // (for current process) macros to set a state.
 These macros also ensure that
 // state assignments are done without interrupts.
 ```

+### list_head

+A field in process descriptor that points to previous and next `task_struct` elements.
+The process descriptors are organized as `list_head`, which is essentially a circular doubly linked list.
+The head of this process list is `init_task` descriptor, which is process 0.

+`SET_LINKS` and `REMOVE_LINKS` macros are used to insert and delete descriptors from the process list.
+There is also `for_each_process` macro to scan the list.

 ## FAQ